- Warning: Make sure to unset your proxy before closing your device.

 - Unlike VirtualBox, there is no loopback interface when using QEMU.

-- However, it is possible to use adb reverse to bind a virtual device local port to a host local port.
+- It is possible to use adb reverse to bind a virtual device local port to a host local port.

 - First set Android global proxy to localhost:3333 (or any other available port).